nobodyme/blog/content/draft/aws-llm-league/index.md

 I promised a lot of folks I'd write a blog if I win, so here's me penning this down after finishing 2nd in the AWS AI League.
 Before we begin, here's a little brief about the competition itself, it consists of two rounds,

 1) You are given a 72 hours to fine-tune a Llama 3.2 8B model to the given domain using AWS Sagemaker Jumpstart.
-The fine-tuned model when submitted is evaluated and rated against the Llama 3.2 70B model using LLM as a judge using a fixed set of 50 questions.
+The fine-tuned model when submitted is evaluated and rated against the Llama 3.2 70B model using LLM as a judge using a fixed set of 50 undisclosed questions.
 If your fine-tuned model's answer is better, you get a point.
 Participants are ranked based on these points in the leaderboard.
 2) For the second round, top 5 candidates from the first round are chosen.
 This time, participants get to craft a system prompt that their fine-tuned model (from the previous round) takes in to answer the question.
 In this round, the answers are evaluated by human judges (40%), LLM (40%) and audience (20%).
 The winner is decided based on these points after 5 questions.

 ## Preparation